nshutinicolas/GithubSearch/README.md

 The projectt architecture is built around `MVVM-C` with C being the coorindator

 The coordinator handles the app flow throughtout.
-All coordinators shouuld inherit from `BaseCoordinator`.
+All coordinators should inherit from `BaseCoordinator`.

-The project is built to be reactive with `RxSwift` which eliminates the usage of uunnecessay delegates and NotificationCenter
+The project is built to be reactive with `RxSwift` which eliminates the usage of unnecessary delegates and NotificationCenter

 The Views were programmatically written(no storyboard)